lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   next window, the receiver will abort the on-going fragmented packet transmission.
 See further details in {{ACK-on-Error- subsection}}.

-The same reliability mode must be used for all SCHC fragments of an SCHC packet.
+The same reliability mode MUST be used for all SCHC fragments of an SCHC packet.
 The decision on which reliability mode will be used and whether the same reliability mode applies to all SCHC packets is an implementation problem and is out of the scope of this document.

-Note that the reliability mode choice is not necessarily tied to a particular characteristic of the underlying L2 LPWAN technology, e.g. the No-ACK mode may be used on top of an L2 LPWAN technology with symmetric characteristics for uplink and downlink.
+Note that the reliability mode choice is not necessarily tied to a particular characteristic of the underlying L2 LPWAN technology, e.g. the No-ACK mode MAY be used on top of an L2 LPWAN technology with symmetric characteristics for uplink and downlink.
 This document does not make any decision as to which SCHC fragment reliability mode(s) are supported by a specific LPWAN technology.